ducaale/xh/README.md

   -b, --body                             Print only the response body.
 Shortcut for --print=b -m, --meta                             Print only the response metadata.
 Shortcut for --print=m -v, --verbose...
 Print the whole request as well as the response
-      --all                              Show any intermediary requests/responses while following redirects with --follow -P, --history-print <FORMAT>           The same as --print but applies only to intermediary requests/responses -q, --quiet                            Do not print to stdout or stderr -S, --stream                           Always stream the response body -o, --output <FILE>                    Save output to FILE instead of stdout -d, --download                         Download the body to a file instead of printing it
+      --debug                            Print full error stack traces and debug log messages --all                              Show any intermediary requests/responses while following redirects with --follow -P, --history-print <FORMAT>           The same as --print but applies only to intermediary requests/responses -q, --quiet...
+Do not print to stdout or stderr -S, --stream                           Always stream the response body -o, --output <FILE>                    Save output to FILE instead of stdout -d, --download                         Download the body to a file instead of printing it